jonscrp/Air-Quality-Sensor/README.md

 # Air Quality Sensor 🌱

  Welcome to our ASRC Citizen Sensors Community!
-We're still building this space but feel free to utilize the materials available.
-Contact [kkrueger@gc.cuny.edu](mailto:kkrueger@gc.cuny.edu)  if you have any questions we'll try to answer!
+We're still building this space but feel free to use the materials available.
+Contact [kkrueger@gc.cuny.edu](mailto:kkrueger@gc.cuny.edu) if you have any questions.
+We'll try to answer!

 <img src="images/air-qaulity-sensor-V2.jpeg" width="200" height = "300">     <img src="images/WIFI LOGGER CSL-AQS-V2.0.png" width="600" height = "300">